-- 1. Read and act on Plan the upgrade and Upgrade the IG configuration. - 2.
-Back up the IG configuration, and store it in version control so that you can roll back if something goes wrong. - 3.
-Stop IG. - 4.
-Make the new configuration available on the file system, and specify the IG_INSTANCE_DIR env variable or ig.instance.dir system property to point to them. - 5.
-Restart IG. - 6.
-In a test environment that simulates your production environment, validate that the upgraded service performs as expected with the new configuration.
-Check the logs for new or unexpected notifications or errors. - 7.
+- 8. In a test environment that simulates your production environment, validate that the upgraded service performs as expected with the new configuration.
+Check the logs for new or unexpected notifications or errors. - 9.
 Allow client application traffic to flow to the upgraded site.